Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 RCDs must trip when current exceeds their rating.
 An RCD that trips frequently, especially on small overloads, is an RCD that is not properly rated.

 A low-quality RCD can cause premature tripping.
-A genuine RCD will be able to reset itself in a matter of minutes.
+True RCDs can reset in just a few minutes.
 It should not trip while it’s resetting.
-Good quality RCDs should be able to withstand the current that passes through them during a reset continuously for at least an hour without overheating.
+RCDs of good quality should be able withstand currents for at least an entire hour.

 A high standard of safety in electrical wiring is vital.
-When the resistance of a piece wire is higher than a specified level, electricity will travel via a shortcut.
+The resistance of a piece is greater than a certain limit of electricity, it will cause the wire to travel through a shortcut.
 If this path happens to include water or dampness, your RCD will trip to protect you from the risk of electrocution, which is probably why the RCD keeps tripping.

 It is best for a trained electrician to replace low quality RCD.
-This professional installation is usually necessary.
+This kind of professional installation should be done in most cases.
 It can even be dangerous for you to replace the RCD on your own.
 To avoid this, hire a trusted contractor.

-Over half of all domestic fires that occur in the region each year are caused by electricity.
+Electricity is responsible for more than half the accidental domestic fires reported in this West Midlands.
 While a new appliance may emit a faint burning smell for the first few uses, it could also cause a fire in your home if an odd odour is detected from an outlet.

 Need An Electrician To Restore Power to Sockets